dvdoug/BoxPacker/README.md

  * Pack largest (by volume) items first
  * Pack vertically up the side of the box
- * [TODO] Exception is where the item under consideration is half-size or less than the item underneath it.
-Then pack side-by-side.
-Again, prefer mini-stacks where possible
+ * Pack side-by-side of where item under consideration fits alongside the previous item
- * [TODO] Only very small overhangs are allowed (25%) to prevent items bending in transit.
-The available width/height for each layer will normally decrease as the stack of items gets taller.
+ * Only very small overhangs are allowed (25%) to prevent items bending in transit
+ * The available width/height for each layer will therefore decrease as the stack of items gets taller
  * [TODO] If more then 1 box is needed to accommodate all of the items, then aim for boxes of roughly equal weight